isaammelo/Fraud-Detection-Capstone-Project/README.md

 ![Feature Importance](images/xgboost_feature_importance.png)

-Shows which features influenced the model the most.
+Feature importance highlights which variables have the greatest impact on the model’s predictions.
+The most influential features include transaction amount, time-related variables, and behavioral count features.

 **SHAP Summary:**

 ![SHAP Summary](images/shap_summary.png)

-Explains how features affect predictions.

-**Insights:**
-- Transaction amount is a key factor
+The SHAP summary plot provides a more detailed explanation of how each feature affects the model’s predictions.
+Features at the top have the strongest impact, and the color indicates whether high or low values increase the probability of fraud.

+**Key Insights:**
+- `TransactionAmt` is one of the strongest indicators, where unusually high or low values increase fraud risk
+- Time-related features such as `TransactionDT` capture behavioral patterns in transaction timing
-- Behavioral features help detect patterns
+- Behavioral features like `C1` and `C13` help identify suspicious activity patterns
+- Address-related features such as `addr1` can signal mismatches in user behavior
-- Some features increase fraud probability, others reduce it
+- Certain features increase fraud probability, while others decrease it depending on their values

----
+These interpretation techniques help explain how the model makes decisions and make the results more understandable for real-world use.

 ## 10. Key Insights

-- XGBoost handled complex patterns better than other models
-- Class imbalance had a big impact on results
-- Oversampling helped detect more fraud but added false positives
-- Important features include transaction amount and behavior-related variables
+- XGBoost performed the best because gradient boosting is effective at capturing complex patterns in tabular data, especially for fraud detection problems
+- Adjusting the classification threshold had a major impact on performance.
+Lowering the threshold increased recall significantly, allowing the model to detect more fraud cases, while slightly reducing precision
+- Feature engineering improved model performance.
+Features such as `log_TransactionAmt`, `email_domain_match`, and `missing_count` contributed meaningful signals in identifying fraud
+- Imbalance handling techniques like SMOTE and ADASYN improved recall by helping the model learn from the minority class, although they also introduced more false positives

 **Business Impact:**

-A model with higher recall can catch more fraudulent transactions, which helps reduce losses.
-Keeping precision reasonable helps avoid flagging too many normal transactions.
+A model with high recall can detect a large portion of fraudulent transactions, which directly reduces financial loss.
+For example, increasing recall from around 0.4 to above 0.8 means that significantly more fraud cases are caught.
+Even though this may increase false positives, the tradeoff is valuable in real-world applications where missing fraud is more costly.
+Additionally, using SHAP for interpretation makes the model more transparent and easier to trust in practical settings.

 ---

 ## 11. Conclusion

-This project built a full pipeline for fraud detection using machine learning.
-Multiple models were tested, and XGBoost performed the best.
+This project developed a complete fraud detection pipeline using the IEEE-CIS dataset.
+Starting from a large and highly imbalanced dataset, multiple models were trained and evaluated to identify the most effective approach.

+XGBoost achieved the best performance, showing a strong balance between precision and recall while maintaining a high ROC-AUC.

+**Key Contributions:**
+- Compared multiple machine learning models for fraud detection
+- Evaluated different imbalance handling techniques
+- Applied feature engineering to improve model performance
+- Used SHAP to interpret model predictions and understand feature impact

-The results show that combining preprocessing, imbalance handling, and strong models can improve fraud detection performance.
+This project shows how combining proper preprocessing, model selection, and interpretation techniques can lead to effective fraud detection in real-world scenarios.
 ---

 ## 12. Future Work

-- Tune model parameters
+- Apply hyperparameter tuning (such as GridSearchCV or Optuna) to further improve model performance
-- Improve feature engineering
+- Improve feature engineering by creating additional domain-based features
-- Try additional models
+- Ensure preprocessing is applied consistently using pipelines to avoid potential data leakage
+- Evaluate all models on the same test set for more consistent comparison
-- Deploy as an application or API
+- Deploy the model as a real-time application or API (Flask or FastAPI)
-- Monitor performance over time
+- Monitor model performance over time to detect changes in data patterns (concept drift)
+- Explore cost-sensitive learning by adjusting thresholds based on the cost of false negatives vs false positives

 ---

 ## 13. How to Run
 1. Clone the repository
 ```bash
 git clone https://github.com/isaammelo/Fraud-Detection-Capstone-Project.git